 After configuring the filters, the "My Assignments" area will populate with the proper assignments.

 Note: A Ticket Review is a folder that can contain multiple Tickets.
-These are typically assigned to a grader via a sharing automation.
+These are typically assigned to a Grader via Automations.

 This section will group together the individually assigned tickets into Ticket Reviews.
 Ticket Reviews are associated with an agent, and only grading assigned tickets for the proper agent will contribute towards your QA Score.

 To walk through the different columns in the outer table:

 Type: What type of assignment you are grading (more info at end of article)

 Grade: This will bring the user to the Ticket Review to grade the ticket